 A pre-sentence program for persons whose current offences and drug related problem is typically more serious than persons who may be referred to POP or IDP, but not so serious that imprisonment is likely.

 STIR is widely available in many regional locations.
 The STIR program in Perth, Joondalup, Midland and Armadale is managed through the Perth Drug Court in the Perth Magistrates Court .

-More comprehensive information and downloads on the court drug diversion programs and the broader WA Diversion Program can be obtained from the Drug and Alcohol Office - Drug Diversion Programs website.
+More comprehensive information and downloads on the court drug diversion programs and the broader WA Diversion Program can be obtained from the Mental Health Commission - Drug Diversion Programs website.

 For Information, referal or general advice please speak with the Diversion Officer at the court you are attending or contact: